HuibSprangers-leiden/HackingLab-SNMP/README.md

 * `graphs/`: Useful graphs from the analysis.
 * `ip_lists/`: Lists with IP addresses in the Netherlands, split into multiple files for parallel scanning.
 * `script.py`: Main script used for scanning, parsing scan results and IP to vendor mapping.
-* `cve_matching.py`: Util script used for fetching CVEs from the NIST CVE Api.
+* `cve_matching.py`: Util script used for fetching CVEs from the NIST CVE API.
 * `analyse_asn.py`: Script to compute AS pie chart and stats
 * `ip_counting.py`: Script to count the total number of IPs scanned.